 What your houseplants are growing in can have a substantial environmental impact and using peat moss is damaging on a colossus scale.

-The major concern here is that most, shop brought houseplants are grown in a peat based medium.
+The major concern here is that many, shop brought houseplants are grown in a peat based medium.

 Peat isn't even a particularly fantastic growing medium.
 It's mainly used because it's lightweight, cheap to harvest and retains a decent level of moisture that plants enjoy.